andreamazza89/game_of_life/docs/domain_model.md

 General note: this is a popular kata, and as such I imagine a number of solutions must be available online.
-I am going to avoid looking into any existing solutions for my first attempt, followed by seeking feedback, then do some research on previous solutions and improve my own.
+I am going to avoid looking into any existing solutions for my first attempt, followed by seeking feedback, then research on previous solutions and improve my own.

 ![diagram](https://github.com/andreamazza89/game_of_life/blob/master/docs/Drawing.jpeg)